Parent & Caregiver FAQ

 We follow safety guidelines set by the Boys & Girls Clubs of America.
 Click here to read our complete policy.
 Safety is our number one priority.
 Therefore, the BGCSL staff takes the safety of every child very seriously.
 Please review our safety policies in our expanded learning parent handbook.
 If you have any additional questions about our safety policies, please contact your site Program Director or visit our website www/bgccsl.org

-If you have a concern about one of our staff or our program, you are encouraged first to discuss the situation with the site’s Program Director.
-You may also follow up with Boys & Girls Directors of Expanded Learning Area Directors
+If you are concerned about one of our staff or our program, you are encouraged to discuss the situation with the site’s Program Manager or Area Director.
+Contact information is listed on your school site’s page.
+You may also follow up with the Director of Expanded Learning, Samantha Jeandebien at Samantha@bgcsl.org or Chief Programs Director Marshall Lott at Marshall.Lott@bgcsl.org

 Do you have more questions?